What you need to know about the SLAPP lawsuit in Colorado.

 Don’t let Big Money bully you.

-If you are speaking out on behalf of the public interest, and Big Money is trying to sue you into eternity just to shut you up, you might be in SLAPP suit territory.
+If you are speaking out on behalf of the public interest, and Big Money is trying to sue you into eternity just to shut you up, you might be in SLAPP lawsuit territory.